 After decades of exploring Death Valley, I’ve come to the conclusion that winter is overall the best season to visit Death Valley for photography, as I describe here: “The Advantages of Winter Light.”
 In recent years visiting during this time, we’ve enjoyed stunning weather, low crowds for untracked landscapes, sometimes Badwater flooded for weeks, the most active meteor shower of the year (when the skies are dark), and low off-season lodging rates.
-It’s amazing to be in a major national park in a peak photography season, while being able to dial the clock back decades on the crowds!
+It’s amazing to be in a major national park in a peak season for landscape photography, while being able to dial the clock back decades on the crowds!

-For 2025, we’ll build upon our experiences in prior years.
-In some years we get favorable dark sky conditions to shoot the Perseid meteor shower, and in 2025 we’ll have excellent conditions: no moon for dark skies most of the night, then only a 25% crescent for the last 3 hours or so, to softly light up the foreground.
+For 2025, we’ll build upon our experiences in prior years (and decades).
+In some years we get favorable dark sky conditions to shoot the Geminid meteor shower, and in 2025 we’ll have excellent conditions: no moon for dark skies most of the night, then only a 25% crescent for the last 3 hours or so, to softly light up the foreground.

 We’ve encountered water on the Badwater salt flats in 2008, 2011, 2015, 2019, 2020, 2023 and 2024.
 Flooding of Badwater salt flats was extensive in December 2019 into January 2020 and from late August 2023 well into 2024.
 Much of the Park’s lands were resurfaced by heavy rain.